grimmerk/switchv/README.md

 3. Sometimes tray menu will not show.
 It seems to be because too many menu apps?

+4. Frontend usually fails to fetch data from server since the server is starting firstly.
+Need refresh.
+Add some waiting time.

 ## notes about packaging a macOS app

 steps: